minprog/programmeren-2/onderwerp/21 complexity/questions/contents.md

-# Complexity questions, part 2
+# Complexity questions

-In the file `questions.txt` that you created earlier, write down the answers to the questions below.
+In the file `questions.txt` write down the answers to the questions below.

 All the code fragments below have some structure that holds data.
 Determine the big O complexity in terms of `n` for these fragments, where `n` is a variable that represents the number of elements in the datastructure.
 If for example the big O complexity of an algorithm is quadratic, your answer should be "O(n^2)".